-I love a good professional development book over the summer and the year I joining up with some of my online friends to discuss the book Growth Mindset by Carol Dweck.
+I love a good professional development book over the summer and the year I joined up with some of my online friends to discuss the book Growth Mindset by Carol Dweck.

 After I chose chapter 4 to write a reflection on, I thought “Why on Earth did I pick the chapter about sports?
 How am I going to relate sports to the classroom, especially since my knowledge of sports doesn’t go much further than my son’s little league team?